 - 7.4 Evidence considered at the preliminary consideration stage should be as comprehensive as possible.
 A suspected academic offence may have come to light through a variety of means including plagiarism detection software.
 Where this is the case, additional supporting evidence should be sourced to support this.
 Evidence should never be solely based on plagiarism detection software.
-For further information relating to the collation of evidence please refer to Appendix 4. - 7.5 There may be exceptional instances where further evidence is required in order to enable the decision as to whether to progress under this Policy.
-In such exceptional instances, a student may be called upon and invited to attend a meeting to inform a preliminary investigation.
-In such cases the student must be briefed in advance that concerns have been raised regarding a particular piece of work. - 7.6 Where the preliminary consideration finds there is no case to answer, all documentation relating to the case including the formal minutes of the preliminary consideration must be removed from the student file and destroyed and the agreed mark and feedback released to the student within appropriate timescales.
+For further information relating to the collation of evidence please refer to Appendix 4. - 7.5 In cases where the authorship of a student's work is in question (such as 'contract cheating') the Unit/Programme leader will detail their concerns to the nominated senior member of staff.
+The nominated senior member of staff will contact the student to advise them of the concerns raised and ask them to confirm if they are the author of the work and if not to provide full details of who is.
+Alternatively this contact with the student could be conducted by the Unit/Programme Lead before referring to the senior member of staff.
+The student's honesty at this point may determine the penalty applied if an offence is subsequently proven.
+If the student states that they are the author of the work then further evidence may be required in order to enable the decision as to whether to progress under this Policy.
+In such instances as this, a student may be called upon and invited to attend a meeting to inform a preliminary investigation.
+Students may be accompanied by a friend or representative (not acting in a legal capacity nor who is an employee of the University).
+Please refer to 11L - Third Party Involvement: Procedure for further details.
+In all such cases the student must be briefed in advance that concerns have been raised regarding a particular piece of work.
+As per 7.9 below, any meeting with the student will be arranged with a minimum of 10 working days notice.
+This meeting will not be postponed unless as per 8.2 and 8.3 below the meeting will take place in the student's absence.
+Where a student does not attend the investigatory meeting the chance to respond to guestions regarding the authorship of the work by a subject expert will not be repeated.
+Instead all other evidence from the investigation will be submitted for consideration - 7.6 Where the preliminary consideration finds there is no case to answer, all documentation relating to the case including the formal minutes of the preliminary consideration must be removed from the student file and destroyed and the agreed mark and feedback released to the student within appropriate timescales.
 The University will record the number of cases with 'no case to answer' outcomes but specific student details must not be included.
 This information will be reported annually to Academic Quality and utilised to inform practice moving forward.